sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-12-dc-to-montreal/index.rst

 The plane was pretty small.
 It only had 2 seats on either side of the aisle.
 The flight went smoothly, I arrived in Montreal without any issues.
-After getting off the airplane, I had to walk what seemed like an entire concourse to get to customs.
-Customs was quite slow, and it took me a while to get through.
+After getting off the airplane, I had to walk what seemed like an entire concourse to get to customs which was itself quite slow.

 After finally getting out, I met up with two coworkers: Ian (an iOS developer) and Eric (the CEO of Beeper).
 This was the first time that I'd met any of my